gauravcodepro/gauravcodepro/approach.md

+- This will save you time, as i belive that you are yourself an important person and like everyone have limited time allocated.
 - Effective means of communications as outlined by several people to increase your value:
 - Before approaching please evaluate:
    - Since how long i havent been in contact with you.